shoaibkhanz/agentic-ai-engineering-course/lessons/08_memory_knowledge_access/article_guideline.md

 -   **Procedural Memory (Skills & How-To):** The agent's muscle memory for tasks.
     -   What it is: Stored sequences of actions, learned workflows, or reusable code snippets.
     -   How it's used: To efficiently execute multi-step tasks it has performed before.
 -   Connect this framework to real-world application.
-For example, some builders found that a naive fact-extraction system was too shallow, while overly complex schemas were too burdensome.
-This led to a "convergent evolution" where practitioners independently developed sophisticated, multi-part memory architectures combining these different types.
+How can these three types of memory can be applied in practice, depending on the use case.
 -   **Section length:** 600 words

-## Section 4: The Engine of Recall: Implementing Long-Term Memory with Vector Databases
+## Section 4: The Engine of Recall: Implementing Long-Term Memory with RAG

--   Position vector databases as the foundational technology for implementing modern long-term memory systems.
+-   Position "semantic retrieval" (RAG)as the foundational technology for implementing modern long-term memory systems.
 -   Explain the core workflow in simple terms:
     1.  **Ingestion/Encoding:** Textual information (a memory) is converted into a numerical vector (embedding).
     2.  **Storage:** The vector and its associated metadata are stored in a vector database.